chrvt/chrvt.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Human, scientist, meditator, scientist and more
+subtitle: Human, scientist, meditator, film-maker and more
 [comment]: <> (<a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.)

 profile: